 The more significant changes come towards the end of Pokémon Ultra Sun and Pokémon Ultra Moon, with the story that surrounds Team Rainbow Rocket and the leaders of all the teams from past games.
 And, not wanting to get into trouble for spoiling anything, considering that it feels like a strong play on nostalgia, it’s an interesting diversion that plays out well.

 And then, beyond that, players will be left to explore Ultra Space.
 Leaping through the Ultra Wormhole, you will have control over Solgaleo (or Lunala) and can aim for coloured Wormholes that each indicate their location.
-At first, it seemed that these instances could only be to be awkwardly navigated using motion – one last hurrah for the gyro sensor in each Nintendo 3DS.
+At first, it seemed that these instances could only be awkwardly navigated using motion – one last hurrah for the gyro sensor in each Nintendo 3DS.
 Before you get frustrated, know that you can change it to button input… but only in Heahea City, for some reason.
-In any case, once you have soared to your destination you can find randomised Pokémon, Legendary Pokémon, and Ultra Beasts, which will take some time for those that want to complete their Pokédex.
+In any case, once you have soared to your destination you can find randomised Pokémon, Legendary Pokémon and Ultra Beasts, which will take some time for those that want to complete their Pokédex.

-The game’s presentation is a clear step up from Pokémon Sun and Pokémon Moon with areas feel more lively and Game Freak infusing far more colour into the world.
-There are more Pokémon the field too, whether that be a friendly Rockruff running up to sniff you or seeing a Magmar running down a volcano.
+The game’s presentation is a clear step up from Pokémon Sun and Pokémon Moon with areas that feel more lively and Game Freak infusing far more colour into the world.
+There are more Pokémon in the field too, whether that be a friendly Rockruff running up to sniff you or seeing a Magmar running down a volcano.
 This continues to breath more life into the Alola region, rather than hiding Pokémon away in tall grass.
 However, the graphics, generally speaking, aren’t that much of an improvement.
 The game still struggles in battle on both the original Nintendo 3DS and New Nintendo 3DS, as previous games have done before it.
 The framerate may not be fluid, but the new moves that have been introduced in Pokémon Ultra Sun and Pokémon Ultra Moon are beautiful to watch.
-It is in keeping with what Game Freak has said about pushing the handheld to its “absolute limits.”
+It is certainly in keeping with what Game Freak has said about pushing the handheld to its “absolute limits.”

 Game Freak has been on point with their soundtracks lately, and the music in Pokémon Ultra Sun and Pokémon Ultra Moon continues that trend.
 With a focus on extradimensional travel and worlds, it’s perhaps unsurprising that the new tracks that have been penned for the game have a classic science fiction b-movie feel – adding to the sci-fi elements that adorn the pocket monster series right now.
 It really helps to build the experience, whether you’re trekking across the tropical Alola region or flying through the kaleidoscopic Ultra Space.

-Whether Pokémon Ultra Sun and Pokémon Ultra Moon delivers a substantial enough change from Pokémon Sun and Pokémon Moon to warrant spending your Pokédollars on is a decision that, perhaps, is best left to you.
+Whether Pokémon Ultra Sun and Pokémon Ultra Moon deliver a substantial enough change from Pokémon Sun and Pokémon Moon to warrant spending your Pokédollars on is a decision that, perhaps, is best left to you.
 The new narrative hooks are meaningful and entertain, and, while there are new Pokémon and forms to discover, it’s still only an enhancement of the adventure that you set out on a year ago.
 And we’re still missing what the community has wanted in a long while – the return of the Battle Frontier.